ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 configure various JavaScript testing and assertion libraries by hand.
 Cypress wires this all up for you.

-## What I Wish I Knew Before I started
+## What I Wish I Knew Before I Started
 Cypress tests rely on Javascript promises to know when to schedule each step of a test.
 Suppose a test takes some action on the page; it waits for the browser to finish rendering before it returns that link in the promise chain to a method that will make an assertion.
 I found that I needed to understand how promises work before I could really get going.

 Cypress can be pretty smart about events on the page, but it isn't a magician.